cirosantilli/x86-bare-metal-examples/smp.md

 # Symmetric multiprocessing

+At fist, a single processor starts.

+To start the others, the first processor must tell the APIC to send a few special interrupts to the other processors.

+One of those interrupts says where the there processors start running their first instruction from.

 -   Intel docs: Volume 3, Chapter 8 "Multiple processor Management".

     Does not seem standardized across to AMD.